DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 └── resolve.conf
 ```

+* `dnsmasq.conf` - the main config file for dnsmasq where dns and dhcp server is set
+* `resolve.conf` - a file containing ip addresses of dns nameservers to be used
+   by the machine it resides on
+* `hosts` - a file that can provide additional hostname-ip mapping

+`hosts` and `resolve.conf` are just normal system files always in use on any linux
+system.

 # Installation

-Install dnsmasq from your linux official repos
+Install dnsmasq from your linux official repos.

 # Configuration